git-pull/website/blog/2018/01/technical-screening.rst

    I walk in to my first startup in the suburbs, cool.
 The first interviewer that comes is very chill.
-He even admits to me he looked me up before hand.
+He even admits to me he looked me up beforehand.
 I show him `unihan-etl
    <https://unihan-etl.git-pull.com/>`_ which clearly leaves him
    impressed about my experience working with complex data being readily available.

-   The other thing is, it's the first time an interviewer ever let me demo my open source projects, and at that point, he said I was senior, and had no interest in technical screening trivia.
+   It's the first time an interviewer ever let me demo my open source projects, and at that point, he said I was senior, and had no interest in technical screening trivia.
 One of the things that made me believe he was credible was his vulnerability.
 He talked about his past working at a cell phone company, not being able to do open source, and also that the job was there to support him.

    Eventually, he leaves, and a new person comes in.
 A CPO.